 Aboriginal and Torres Strait Islander Aspirations Program

-The Aboriginal and Torres Strait Islander Aspirations Program (ATSIAP) is an academic challenge for eligible students in Years 7–9.
-The program builds upon students' critical and creative thinking skills by providing opportunities to investigate solutions for real-world STEM challenges.
+The Aboriginal and Torres Strait Islander Aspirations Program (ATSIAP) is a statewide academic challenge for eligible Aboriginal and Torres Strait Islander students in Years 7–12.
+The program builds upon students' creativity and critical thinking skills by providing opportunities to investigate solutions to real-world STEM challenges.
 ATSIAP aims to raise students' expectations of themselves as learners and enhance post-school aspirations to include tertiary pathways.